blaix/prettynice/README.md

 npx prettynice init
 ```

-Then you can the dev server with: `npm run dev`
+Then you can run the dev server with: `npm run dev`

 See [Deployment](#deployment) for deployment information.